mandar1jn/portfolio/src/content/blog/reverse-engineering-skylanders-toys-to-life-mechanics.md

 * A Skylander gets a stat boost after completing a challenge *(Skylanders Toy FAQ)*

 At some point during my research, the Skylanders Toy FAQ website started returning an error page, presumably because it was intentionally removed from the site by Activision.
-An archived version of the FAQ can be found at https://web.archive.org/web/20220525044625/https://support.activision.com/articles/skylanders-toy-faq.
+An archived version of the FAQ can be found using [the wayback machine](https://web.archive.org/web/20220525044625/https://support.activision.com/articles/skylanders-toy-faq).

 Knowing what data is stored on a figure saves us a lot of work when deciphering the figure data since we already know some things that we can look for.